uber-archive/redis-broadcast/README.md

 // NOTE: Custom functions must be 'pure' (not closures) to work on the child process. var writePrimaryThenRemainingIfNew = myRedisServers.writeTo('primary').thenTo('remaining');
 writePrimaryThenRemainingIfNew.setnxOnce('newkey', true, callback);
-// Gets an array, the first array element gets the results of setnx, the second gets the results of set, if called
+// Gets error and result arrays of objects, the first array element gets the results of setnx, the second gets the results of set, if called
 // [
 //     { primary: 1 },
 //     {